claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 	- If you want to move it, just close Obsidian and move folders around (including all contents)
 		- ...but when you reopen, community plugins will have to be re-enabled (see below)
 ## Keyboard shortcuts
 - !!
-I'm now maintaining this list in Obsidian - [[Keyboard shortcuts|CareerAnalysis vault]]
+I'm now maintaining a list of `keyboard shortcuts` [in my CareerAnalysis Obsidian vault](https://github.com/claresudbery/career-analysis-obsidian/blob/main/Obsidian/Keyboard%20shortcuts.md)
 ## Publish to a website
 - I hoped I could link to private pages from elsewhere, like I can with clare-tech by using GitHub links...
 	- ...but it wasn't really the same.
 I found a way of doing this by putting my vault into a GitHub repo and sharing links to files in that repo, but Obsidian uses non-standard markdown so things like internal links and callouts didn't work nicely